 BFS: Four: The Gilded sword, an adult longsword which Link uses in one hand; The Great Fairy Sword, which is almost as long as Link is tall and as wide as he is; the Double Helix Sword (Fierce Deity's sword); and Odolwa's sword.

-Boring, but Practical: All the Bunny Hood does is make you run faster and jump farther.
-That said, you're probably going to have this on the most outside of transformation masks, and it makes for a pretty good tool for speedruns.
+All the Bunny Hood does is make you run faster and jump farther.
+This is why you're probably going to have this on the most outside of transformation masks, and it makes for a pretty good tool for speedruns.

-Bragging Rights Reward: The Fierce Deity Mask.
+Bragging Rights Reward: The Fierce Deity's Mask.
 It turns Link into the Fierce Deity, able to slay bosses in just a few hits, including the final boss.
-You need to collect every mask in the game to get it, however.
-And, it can't normally be used outside of boss rooms.
+You need to collect every mask in the game to get it and it can't normally be used outside of boss rooms.

 Chasing Your Tail: The boss battle against Goht.
 It's technically possible to defeat him with carefully placed bombs and/or arrows (and loads of patience), but a lot more entertaining to mow him down with Goron Link's spikes.

 Chekhov's Gunman: An example that occurs after the game has ended.
 Remember that twisted tree you see at the beginning of the game?
 Remember it.
 And cry when you realize that it was the Deku Butler's son, who apparently got soul-sucked for your initial Baleful Polymorph.
 Doubles as Chekhov M.I.A..

 The Happy Mask Salesman was a minor NPC in Ocarina of Time before getting a huge role upgrade in this game.